Baylor vs. Kansas State NCAA Football Odds, Plays and Insights | November 20, 2021

 - This season, the Wildcats have two against the spread wins in four games as an underdog of 1 point or more.

-- Kansas State's games this season have hit the over five times in 10 opportunities (50%).
+- Kansas State's games this year have gone over the total in five out of 10 opportunities (50%).

 - The Wildcats rack up 28.9 points per game, 9.0 more than the Bears surrender (19.9).

-- Kansas State is 6-3-1 against the spread and 7-3 overall when the team puts up more than 19.9 points.
+- Kansas State is 6-3-1 against the spread and 7-3 overall in games when it scores more than 19.9 points.

-- This season the Wildcats have 12 turnovers, four fewer than the Bears have takeaways (16).
+- This year the Wildcats have 12 turnovers, four fewer than the Bears have takeaways (16).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.